gyla1993/HSTN/README.md

 # HSTN
-Code for ``a heterogeneous spatiotemporal network for lightning prediction'' (to be appeared in ICDM 2020)
+Code (in processing) for ``a heterogeneous spatiotemporal network for lightning prediction'' (to be appeared in ICDM 2020)